 When you sing, you’re telling a story.
-Like a good actor, you need to believe the words that come out of your mouth; to choose them.
+Like any good actor, you need to believe the words as they come out of your mouth; to choose them.
 No matter who wrote them.

-Watch Françoise Hardy switch from ‘young female guest on Sacha Distel‘s TV show’ to ‘woman in love’.
+Watch Françoise Hardy switch from ‘young female guest’ on Sacha Distel‘s TV show to ‘woman in love’.
 We believe her as she starts to sing.
 Why?
 Because she believes herself.
-You can see her refocus.
-Watch her pupils get bigger, then smaller, around 14 seconds in:
+You can see her refocus and prepare in the video.
+Watch her pupils get bigger, then smaller, around 14 seconds in, as she prepares to sing Frank Gérald‘s words:

-C’est la lampe qui s’éteint is far too ‘adult’ to have come up in our French class.
-Beautiful, but far outside the classroom imagination.
+C’est la lampe qui s’éteint is far too ‘adult’ an idea to have come up in any school French class.

-Which isn’t to say that the song was written for English speaking listeners.
-The simple, everyday words add to the relaxed, seductive atmosphere of the song for French listeners, of course.
+Which isn’t to say that the song was written for English speaking listeners alone.
+Simple, well-chosen everyday words add to the mellow atmosphere of the song for French listeners, of course.
 Just as Adele uses everyday English words for Someone Like You:

 Human language is sound in the service of communication.
 Your job, as a singer, is to breathe life into sound.
-Just as the best violinists coax a world of human life and emotion out of sheep gut:
+Just as the best violinists, like Joanna Słowińska coax a world of human life and emotion out of sheep gut:

 Le Premier Bonheur du Jour leads you through a day infused with love, from the first happiness of waking up together to the moment the light is turned out at night.
 There’s a certainty in Françoise Hardy’s voice every time she sings c’est, and its shadow et.
 That certainty feels comforting.
 The repetition sounds a little like a lullaby.